fardjad/node-ascaid/docs/README.md

 <div class="paragraph">

 You can configure **ascaid** to load additional extensions by creating a file named `ascaid.config.json` in the current working directory.
-A working example can be found [here](https://github.com/fardjad/node-ascaid/tree/master/examples/asciidoctor-extension).
+An example can be found [here](https://github.com/fardjad/node-ascaid/tree/master/examples/asciidoctor-extension).

 </div>